gipritchard/Space-Debris/Space Debris.md

 OR

-- Increase a teammate's spaceship's health by 1 HP, if they are also in your space.
+- Increase a teammate spaceship's health by 1 HP, if they are also in your space.

 ### Exchange Resource
 ![](../attachments/action_exchange_example.jpg)